CatenaTools/catena-public-docs/features/matchmaking/catena-matchmaker.md

 If you wish to create your own custom hooks, or use/modify any existing custom hooks, refer to the [Strategies and Hooks](custom-strategies-hooks.md) documentation

 ## Configuring The Catena Matchmaker
-Tha Catena Matchmaker is configured using appsettings files in `catena-tools-core`.
+The Catena Matchmaker is configured using appsettings files in `catena-tools-core`.

 ### Basic Example